 Do Ragdolls Like Water?

 It depends, as each Ragdoll will react differently to water.
-However, it seems that Ragdolls may not be so averse to water as other cat breeds can be.
-In fact, many owners claim they’ve seen their Ragdolls thrilled with seeing and hearing water running down from the tap.
+However, Ragdolls may not be as opposed to water as other cat breeds can be.
+Many owners claim they’ve seen their Ragdolls thrilled with seeing and hearing water running down from the tap.
 They become curious about it and may touch the water with their paws.
-When it comes to baths, it’s just the same.
+However, when it comes to baths, it’s just the same.
 Some Ragdolls may enjoy the process from the get-go, while others need to be trained into it with patience and care.

 ❓ Ragdoll Colors & Patterns